 I spend the entire day monitoring and yelling, “No licking!”

 Sunday morning at 10:00 a.m.
 I am at the pet store buying an extra-large plastic collar.
 Cozmo is contorting his body and reaching his rear-end.
 The soft cone is replaced with the hard plastic cone and after about twenty minutes the blow-up neck pillow is back on.
 An hour later I am customizing the hard cone with Velcro to keep it closed.
 Cozmo is pawing at it and running into everything and busting the collar open.
 Sleep is intermittent on Sunday evening because Cozmo is licking, licking, licking.

 Monday is day three of fourteen.
 I am exhausted.
 I call the vet and pick up tranquilizers after work.
 When I get home the right side of Cozmo’s rear is red and inflamed.
-Fortunately the stitches are intact.
+Fortunately, the stitches are intact.
 I call the vet and they have no simple solution.
 I need to modify the cone to make it longer.
 I add the soft cone over the plastic cone and this extends the length by about 2-inches.
 The kid is sporting 2 cones and a blow-up neck collar but this and drugs finally works.

 Today is day thirteen of fourteen.
 It has been a long two weeks for everyone.
 The three restrictive items prevent Cozmo from accessing his rear but if I don’t keep him drugged, he tirelessly tries.
-Over the past thirteen days the good news is that his appetite has been good and his bowel movements have been firmer then before the surgery and no accidents.
+Over the past thirteen days, the good news is that his appetite has been good and his bowel movements have been firmer than before the surgery and no accidents.
 The bad news is the kid is pathetic and he stinks.
 Really stinks.

 Stitches come out tomorrow (Friday) and Saturday morning Cozmo goes to the doggy spa.
-Long term outlook is positive and this inconvenience will have been worth it.
+Long-term outlook is positive and this inconvenience will have been worth it.

 *Originally posted June 12, 2014*